Menu Top

 Proof:

-The sum of the interior angles in any quadrilateral is $360^\circ$.
+Now consider the quadrilateral OAPB.
+The sum of the interior angles of a quadrilateral is $360^\circ$.

 Subtract $180^\circ$ from both sides: